BodoBookhagen/Lidar_PC_interpolation/SCI_Pozo_interpolation_GMT_GDAL.md

 ## Interpolate with [gdal_grid](https://www.gdal.org/gdal_grid.html)
 ### NearestNeighbor interpolation using [gdal_grid](https://www.gdal.org/gdal_grid.html)
 The above described approach with gmt does not appear to work well.
-Better to use a [gdal_grid](https://www.gdal.org/gdal_grid.html) approach:
+Better to use a [gdal_grid](https://www.gdal.org/gdal_grid.html) with `gdal_grid nearest` approach:

 First, you have to set the variables for import/export from gdal:
 ```bash